Aheu Deng

-Aheu Deng Kudum (born November 28, 1986) is a South Sudanese-Ethiopian fashion model and beauty pageant titleholder.
+Aheu Deng Kudum (born November 28, 1986) is a South Sudanese fashion model and beauty pageant titleholder.
 She won the title of Miss Earth South Sudan 2009 at the annual beauty pageant, organized by South Sudan's Ministry of Tourism and Beauties of Africa Inc, the exclusive franchise holder.

 Early life and background

 As the eldest of four daughters, Kudum's upbringing was marked by the challenges of being raised by a single mother following the death of her father, General Deng Kudum, on May 8, 1992.
 General Deng achieved acclaim for his courageous leadership in the Sudan People’s Liberation Army (SPLA) rebel attack on the South Sudanese capital, Juba.

 Childhood amid civil strife

 Kudum's childhood unfolded against the backdrop of civil war in South Sudan.
 Fleeing her home due to the conflict, she closely followed her father through various displacement camps, enduring the hardships of war.
 Despite these challenges, Kudum remained resolute in pursuing her educational aspirations.